Sign In to see current Signals.

 Daily Technical Indicators: [See GDX daily technical indicators chart]

-The daily MACD line is below its signal line since January 29, 2018.
+The daily MACD line is below its signal line since June 7, 2018.
+This is an indication that the short-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term downtrend is getting weak.

 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.